pletfix/docs/en/facades.md

     logger()->debug('foo');

-There is absolutely no practical difference between facades and helper functions expect the function gets the service from the Dependency Injector directly without any magic:
+There is absolutely no practical difference between facades and helper functions except the function gets the service from the Dependency Injector directly without any magic:

     function logger()
     {